 - show a long-term systemic and company-wide view of innovation competence and innovation culture

 - encourage others to practise entrepreneurial behaviour and drive the development of innovation excellence

 - Reflect on your personal leadership competence and performance as a driver of innovation, and develop an action plan for continued growth and development.

-The Leading Innovation Excellence programme, The Essentials of Corporate Entrepreneurship programme, and The Essentials of Innovation for Governments programme are offered by the Erasmus Centre for Entrepreneurship.
+The Leading Innovation Excellence programme, The Essentials of Innovation Leadership programme, and The Essentials of Innovation for Governments programme are offered by the Erasmus Centre for Entrepreneurship.
 Erasmus Centre for Entrepreneurship is fuelled by their belief that entrepreneurship is the primary driver for innovation an strive to embed entrepreneurship in the DNA of people.

 The diploma programme consists of four modules, each of three days at Erasmus Centre for Entrepreneurship.
 You will take part in interactive masterclasses, workshops and peer-to-peer learning, supported by a mix of online materials, real business case studies, assignments and after-class discussions.
 Each module takes between 50 – 60 hours to complete (including the time you spend in classes).

 Throughout the duration of the programme, you are encouraged to take on a personal Real-life Impact Project, which challenges you to directly apply your learnings and make real and relevant impact on your own organisation and role.
 For your Real-life Impact Project you will be supported by a dedicated academic and practitioner coach with knowledge and experience on your defined project.

 Focusing on the fundamentals of the programme; how to drive systemic change and innovation, and what is needed for this from an integral perspective (resources, processes and values).